Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Implementation Details

 \section{Implementation Details}

+Following prior work~\cite{black2024training, liu2025flow}, we use both Stable Diffusion v1.5 (SDv1.5)~\cite{rombach2022high} and Stable Diffusion 3.5 Medium (SD3.5-M) ~\cite{esser2024scaling} as the backbone models.
+Fine-tuning is performed using LoRA~\cite{hulora} applied to the attention layers of the UNet~\cite{ronneberger2015u} or Transformers, which significantly reduces training overhead while maintaining generation quality.

+For SDv1.5, we employ the DDIM sampler with 50 sampling steps under an SDE-based stochastic formulation~\cite{song2021denoising}.
+Noise is injected during the process to enable stochastic sampling and likelihood estimation, with a classifier-free guidance (CFG) scale of 5.
+For SD3.5-M, we follow the methodology of ~\cite{liu2025flow} but modify the sampling strategy during training.
+We increase the number of sampling timesteps to 16, utilizing a hybrid strategy of 14 stochastic SDE steps followed by 2 deterministic ODE steps ~\cite{song2021scorebased}, with a classifier-free guidance scale of 4.5.
+Notably, training is restricted to the initial 14 steps.
+We find that this configuration enhances the training efficacy and yields superior sampling quality.
+For evaluation, we utilize a deterministic ODE solver with 40 timesteps to generate samples.

-We perform training on 45 common animals using two reward functions, PickScore and HPSv2, as shown in Table~\ref{app:animal}.
+We perform training on 45 common animals using two reward functions on SDv1.5, PickScore and HPSv2.
+For SD3.5-M, we train on a set of more complex compositional prompts involving objects, scenes, and indoor/outdoor contexts.
 The hyperparameter settings for each reward are listed in Table~\ref{app:hyper}.
 All experiments are conducted on a system with two NVIDIA RTX 4090 GPUs, using FP16 mixed-precision training with automatic mixed precision (AMP) and gradient scaling for improved computational efficiency and reduced memory consumption.
 The KL ratio $\beta$ is set to 0.001 for GRPO-KL.
-We use LoRA with $\alpha = 16$ and $r = 8$ for all methods.
+We use LoRA with $\alpha = 16$ and $r = 8$ for SDv1.5 and $\alpha = 64$ and $r = 32$ for SD3.5-M.